kevinzhuang01/srp_2025/_profiles/mansi-sanjaymahajan.md

   applies the spectral finite element method to examine the dispersive characteristics of metamaterials.
 In this project, we have formulated generalized dispersion relations for Drude and Lorenz metamaterial models in two dimensions.
-We conducted convergence analyses of first, second, and third order NÃ©dÃ©lec elements, both analytically and numerically, and established generalized convergence orders for higher order edge elements.
+We conducted convergence analyses of first, second, and third order Nédélec elements, both analytically and numerically, and established generalized convergence orders for higher order edge elements.
 The project includes a detailed stability analysis of spectral FEM for metamaterials.
 We use Python and MATLAB to develop the simulations for metamaterials.
   In addition to my work with finite element methods, I am also interested in explicit and implicit finite difference methods, operator splitting methods, and optimization.
   Furthermore, I am keen to explore Artificial Intelligence techniques to rigorously